-Disbursements to Travelers are normally made by CAEP Finance within ten (10) business days upon receipt of the completed reimbursement request form at either CAEP DC office or at email@example.com.
+Disbursements to Travelers are normally made by CAEP finance within ten (10) business days following receipt of the completed reimbursement request form.

 Air and Ground Transportation

-All CAEP Travelers must arrange air transportation through CAEP's travel agency of record or CAEP-approved online booking tool.
-Any exception requires approval in advance from CAEP's staff contact for the event or activity.
+All Travelers must arrange air transportation through CAEP's travel agency of record.
+Any exception requires advanced approval from CAEP's staff contact for the event or activity.

 - Although flights may be available to leave immediately after a meeting, event, or site visit, a later flight may be significantly less expensive.
 Travelers may be asked to consider altering their itineraries to minimize costs.

 - CAEP recognizes that personal emergencies or schedule conflicts sometimes require a change in itineraries.
-In such an event, Travelers are asked to contact appropriate CAEP's staff for approval prior to making changes.
-Any other personal preference for changes of itineraries, resulting in higher airfares or fees, are the sole responsibility of the Travelers.
+In such an event, Travelers are asked to contact the appropriate CAEP staffer for approval prior to making changes.
+Any other personal preference for changes to itineraries, that result in higher airfares or fees, are the sole responsibility of the Traveler.

-- In the event that air transportation is unavailable or impractical, reimbursement will be made for train fare or automobile travel at the per-mile rate as recommended by Federal and IRS guidelines.
-Lodging and meal expenses during automobile or train travel are reimbursable.
+In the event air transportation is unavailable or impractical, reimbursement will be made for train fare or automobile travel at the per-mile rate as recommended by Federal and IRS guidelines.

 - In the event air or other public transportation is available and practical, but Travelers elect to drive, reimbursement will be provided at the per-mile rate as recommended by Federal and IRS guidelines up to the would-be cost of a round-trip airfare.
-Other driving related expenses such as rental cabs, meals, and lodging during the trip are the responsibility of Travelers.
-Travelers must contact CAEP Finance at least 14 days before departure for approval and pricing of comparable airfare.
+If opting to drive, Travelers must contact CAEP Finance at least 14 days before departure for approval and pricing of comparable airfare.
+Other driving related expenses such as rental cars, meals, and lodging during the trip are the responsibility of the Traveler.

 Lodging and Meals

-CAEP will have hotels direct billed to CAEP when possible.
+Hotels will be directly billed to CAEP whenever possible.
 Hotel bills must be signed to indicate the Traveler’s approval of charges.
 If the Traveler pays for lodging and meals, a paid hotel bill must be included with request for reimbursement.

-CAEP follows the per diem rates as recommended by certain Federal and IRS guidelines, which may be subject to change at the discretion of CAEP Finance.
-Meals will be reimbursed only at actual cost up to the established limits.
-At certain CAEP meetings and events where meals are provided, reimbursement will not be made for meals consumed elsewhere.
+CAEP follows the per diem rates as recommended by certain federal and IRS guidelines, which may be subject to change at the discretion of CAEP Finance.
+Meals will be reimbursed only at actual cost up to the established limits (effective July 1 2017, established meal limits are as follows: breakfast $12, lunch $18, dinner $36).
+Alcoholic beverages are to be excluded from meal reimbursement calculations.
+For certain CAEP meetings and events where meals are provided, reimbursement will not be made for meals consumed elsewhere.

 Expenses That Will Not Be Reimbursed

-Personal expenses incurred during a CAEP hotel stay are the Traveler's sole responsibility and must be paid at time of check-out from the hotel, even when the main charges are direct-billed to CAEP or a third-party.
-Expenses such as bar bills, newspapers, telephone calls unrelated to CAEP business other than reasonable ‘safe arrival’ calls, movie charges, dry cleaning or laundry, hotel spa or health club fees, and gift shop charges.
+Personal expenses incurred during a CAEP hotel stay are the Traveler's sole responsibility and must be paid at time of checkout from the hotel, even when the main charges are direct-billed to CAEP or a third party.
+Personal expenses such as bar bills, newspapers, telephone calls unrelated to CAEP business other than reasonable ‘safe arrival’ calls, movie charges, dry cleaning or laundry, hotel spa or health club fees, and gift shop charges are not reimbursable.